vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 This design does not move user-created collections into the resolver layer and does not add mutable matcher callbacks to the value engine.
-It also does not make every format use `FormatSpecificFact`; scanner-known collections should continue using explicit collections or `CollectionMemberFact` when that is the clearest expression.
+It also does not make every format use matcher facts; scanner-known collections should continue using explicit collections or `CollectionMemberFact` when that is the clearest expression.
+Materialization is also not a general cache for expensive parse results; it exists for assets whose value depends on the resolved collection membership.